 Little weights added to the bowstring called 'speed nocks' that help to decrease the oscillations in a string as it is pulled by the cam during arrow release.
 This makes the string return to the groove in the cam more quickly.
 Less energy is lost in string oscillation and friction and this increases the speed rating of the bow.

 The string that you pull and that shoots the arrow forward.

 The vibration arrester stops the string from vibrating once fired.
 Imagine a bow like a harp with one string, if you released the string it would 'twang'.
 The vibration arrester is make of rubber and stops that vibration making the shot quieter.
 This is useful when hunting.

 The arrow nock will rest on the face of the D. The bend of the D will be hooked onto a mechanical release aid.
 There are different types of release, thumb, wrist, trigger and even back.
 A release aid allows for a clean release of the string without any sticky fingers to affect the path of the string.

 This peep sight is a 'tube' sight as it has a little tube attached that, when at full draw will allow the archer to sight down it.
 Bow sights are similar to sights on rifles, there are 2 things you need to align.
 The main sight on the bow has pins and you sight those pins to the target through the peep.

 I hope this helped clear up any confusion you may have had when looking at compound bow and helped you understand things a little more clearly!
+We've written a more in-depth guide to the various aspects of compound bows which you might also like to take a look at.
 If there's anything we've missed or you'd like detailing further, please let us know in the comments.